hertzscript/VirtualMachine/README.md

 `--spawn`

-- If set in addition `--compile` option, then `hertzscript-compiler` will be used to detect and compile the `spawn` keyword.
+- If set in addition to the `--compile` option, then `hertzscript-compiler` will be used to detect and compile the `spawn` keyword.
 If the `--compile` option is not present, then this option will do nothing.

 ### `hzv` / `hzvelocity`